geekquest/timenye/README.md

 5. Download Postgress Database and install in your Machine  using this link  : https://www.postgresql.org/download/
 ### Update .env file
-6. install project dependencies which are in requirements.txt :
+6. locate .env file and update the database credeentials with your own :
    ```bash
    'DB_ENGINE': 'django.db.backends.postgresql',
    'DB_NAME': '',          # Your database name